 The Centre for Earth Evolution and Dynamics is pleased to announce our series "The Wilson Cycle."
 The four videos follow CEED researchers to western Norway where they share insights into this fundamental process that explains the formation of oceans and mountains, and more.
-Every two weeks we release a new video below and via our YouTube channel.
+Every two weeks during summer 2022 we released a video below and via our YouTube channel.

 The Wilson Cycle: